 “While we appreciate Fidelity’s efforts to help working Americans realize a more secure retirement, this decision is immensely troubling.

-Perhaps most troubling is that in pointing to the risks of investing in Bitcoin on its website and planning to cap plan participants’ Bitcoin exposure to 20 percent, Fidelity is acknowledging it is well aware of the dangers associated with investing in Bitcoin and digital assets, yet is deciding to move ahead anyway.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+Perhaps most troubling is that in pointing to the risks of investing in Bitcoin on its website and planning to cap plan participants’ Bitcoin exposure to 20 percent, Fidelity is acknowledging it is well aware of the dangers associated with investing in Bitcoin and digital assets, yet is deciding to move ahead anyway.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action